balaji-singh/employee-time-tracker/README.md

 Please check the pom.xml file various dependencies used for this application.

-by using terminal mvn clean install for including testcase or mvn clean install -Dmaven.skip.test=true for skipping test
+by using terminal mvn clean install for including testcase or mvn clean install

+mvn clean install -Dmaven.test.skip=true for skipping test.

 -X for debug mode and -U for update the dependencies and -P for profiling